Swift-CowBox/Swift-CowBox-Sample/.github/README.md

 ## Order CowBox and Memoization

-We saw a lot of improvements in CPU and memory just from changing the implementation of our data model layer.
+We saw a lot of improvements to performance just from changing the implementation of our data model layer.
 The *interface* of our data model layer remained the same.
 We also did not attempt to optimize the implementation of our view component layer.
-This project is intended demonstrate the benefits of copy-on-write semantics in our data model layer, but we can begin to attempt a refactoring in our view component layer to see how the optimizations we measured by migrating to copy-on-write semantics in our data model layer are affected.
+This project is intended to demonstrate the benefits of copy-on-write semantics in our data model layer, but we can begin to attempt a refactoring in our view component layer to see how the optimizations we measured by migrating to copy-on-write semantics in our data model layer are affected.

 Let’s take another look at our `OrdersTable` component.
 As we discovered, our `OrdersTable` is not caching (or saving) its underlying set of `Order` elements in the order they are presented on-screen.
 When the state of our component changes (like when the user selects an element), this is leading to another O(*n* log *n*) operation to sort all our `Order` elements again (even if those `Order` elements have not changed).
 This is a lot of extra work that is all happening on the main thread.
 Moving that sorting to a background thread could help, but we would like to find a way to prevent unnecessary sorting operations from happening in the first place.

-Here is the function our `OrdersTable` uses to sort `Order` elements:
+Here is the computed property our `OrdersTable` uses to sort `Order` elements:

 ```swift
 var orders: [Order] {